We want to make room for you in our community.

 You must be 18 years or older.
 Your household size must be appropriate to the available home size.

-• The Local Business must be physically located within Teton County, WY and must provide verification of business status physically located in Teton County, WY
+The Local Business must be physically located within Teton County, WY and must verify business status physically located in Teton County, WY

 3) Income & Asset Limits